 Check Explanation/comment Checked Make sure that the suction piping is free from air pockets.
-This helps to prevent the oc- currence of air and cavitation in the pump inlet.
+This helps to prevent the occur- rence of air and cavitation in the pump inlet.
 Check that the suction piping slopes upwards from the liquid source to the pump inlet.
+If the pump is not self-priming, check that a device for priming the pump is installed.
+Use a foot valve with a diameter that is at least equivalent to the diameter of the suction piping.